 Father of mercies, Lord of the nations, we thank You for the freedom New Zealand has known, for churches that can gather openly, and for every faithful witness to Jesus Christ in Aotearoa New Zealand.
 Yet we ask You not to let freedom become forgetfulness.
 Awaken those who have grown distant from You, and give Your church renewed confidence in the gospel of Your Son.

 Purify Your people where sin has been hidden, where the vulnerable have been harmed, and where religious authority has been misused.
 Bring truth into the light, comfort survivors, strengthen safeguarding, and teach churches to walk humbly before You.
-Give pastors and elders courage without harshness, clarity without pride, and tenderness without compromise.
+Give pastors and elders courage without harshness, clarity without pride, and gentleness without compromise.

 Continue Praying